Turning entered sodium values and a chosen total-body-water factor into a planning estimate.

 Sodium correction calculator

-Estimate free water deficit or sodium deficit math for small-animal fluid planning.
-This tool is arithmetic support only.
-It does not choose a fluid, recommend a correction pace, or interpret the cause of dysnatremia.
+Estimate free water deficit or sodium deficit for small-animal fluid planning.
+This tool provides arithmetic only.
+It does not choose a fluid, set a safe correction rate, or interpret the cause of dysnatremia.

 Input